Lipen/bdd-rs/examples/model_checking/docs/theory.typ

   This *exponential compression* --- representing $2^99$ states with a constant-sized BDD --- exemplifies why symbolic model checking enables verification of systems with $10^20$+ states.
 ]

-This compression makes it possible to verify systems with $10^20$ states or more—systems that were intractable with explicit-state methods.
+This compression makes it possible to verify systems with $10^20$ states or more --- systems that were intractable with explicit-state methods.

 Why does this compression work so well in practice?
 The answer lies in the inherent _regularity_ of engineered systems.
-Real hardware and software aren't random — they're designed with regular patterns:
+Real hardware and software aren't random --- they're designed with regular patterns:
 - Counters increment predictably
 - Buses transfer data according to fixed protocols
 - Control logic follows structured state machines